RedemptionReligion/Redemption/interfaith_dialogue/christianity.md

 ## Differences Between Redemptionism and Christianity

 While Redemptionism and Christianity share many core values, there are some differences between the two belief systems that make Redemptionism a unique path.
-In Christianity, the focus is on salvation through faith in Jesus Christ as the only means to overcome sin and attain eternal life in heaven.
+In Christianity, the focus is on salvation through faith in Jesus Christ as the Son of God and the only means to overcome sin and attain eternal life in heaven.
 In Redemptionism, while we honor Jesus and his teachings, we see redemption as an ongoing process that requires self-reflection, ethical action, and personal growth to cultivate virtues.

 Another difference lies in our view of the afterlife.
 In Christianity, the final judgment determines one's eternal fate.
 In Redemptionism, we believe that the journey through hell is not final but rather a crucible where souls endure suffering to ultimately cultivate the virtues necessary to enter heaven.
 Our focus is on the ethical and virtuous transformation of the individual, even in the afterlife.